theoFromArdeche/adventofcode/README.md

 # Advent of code

-This repo contains my code for the 2023 aoc
+This repository contains my code for the 2023 aoc